cdot65/pan-scm-sdk/docs/sdk/config/objects/address.md

 ## Fetching Address Objects

-The `fetch()` method retrieves a single address object by name and container.
+The `fetch()` method retrieves a single address object by name and container, returning a Pydantic model.

 <div class="termy">